Recognizing the stripped-down version of Christmas.

 We are literally all we have, so we bond ourselves in traditions, that the young may revile, which can be corporatized and monetized to deflect our attention from the true realization: This is the way life ends.

 But it’s also the way life begins again.
 From the darkness and ice, spring is bound to release life-giving water, another season of growth and development will commence.
-However, it remains to be seen whether climate change will alter this rhythm in the temperate world.
+However, it remains to be seen whether climate change will alter this rhythm in the temporal world.

 Eat, drink, and be merry, dear friends!
 Perpetual change makes consciousness an illusion, a game.
 Don’t be the problem.
 Be the solution.
 Be happy, and help to make others happy.
 That’s how I’ll tell myself to get through this holiday season.